leahanders820/Virtual-Field-Guide-Redone/README.md

 ## Description

 The Virtual Field Guide is your digital explorer's journal.
 Make an account and have access to a map where you can learn about the flora, fauna, and landmarks of different countries.
 Save information you find interesting and have your own journal to take notes on new discoveries.
+WIP

 ## Usage